StreamSafely logo

 This may look legitimate, but it is actually an illegal streaming box.

-You plug it into your TV, monitor, or projector and watch shows and movies — but, it’s not what it seems.
-On top of being illegal, it may also corrupt your TV and wireless network with malware.
+You plug it into your TV, monitor, or projector and watch shows and movies — but it’s not what it seems.
+In addition to being illegal, it may also corrupt your TV and wireless network with malware.

 Unhappy young male in glasses looks shocked by problem on laptop screen..